rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

     data.py - This is the file which holds the class data for the 'Card' class and initalizes the deck of 'Card' objects.

-    data_tests - This file contains the necessary tests to ensure functionallity of the 'Card' class
+    data_tests - .pyThis file contains the necessary tests to ensure functionallity of the 'Card' class

-    play_poker - This is the 'driver file' where the game will be executed.
+    play_poker.py - This is the 'driver file' where the game will be executed.

-    poker_code - This file contains all the background functions of the poker game.
+    poker_code.py - This file contains all the background functions of the poker game.
 These functions allow the player to recieve a deck of cards and make a bet against the dealer.

-    poker_tests - This file contains the necessary tests to ensure functionality of the poker game.
+    poker_tests.py - This file contains the necessary tests to ensure functionality of the poker game.
 Tests verfify the length of the hand, the comparing betwen hands, and the betting process.

 ### <span style="color:tan"> Data Structures To Be Used
 We will utilize Classes, Lists, Dictionaries, Strings, and Control Structures in the project.